Norman Baillie-Stewart

+He was an active sympathiser of Nazi Germany, and moved there after his release from prison in 1937; he became a naturalised German citizen in 1940.
+Before and during World War II, he made English-language propaganda radio broadcasts and became one of several broadcasters associated with the nickname Lord Haw-Haw.
+After Germany's defeat, he was again imprisoned.
+He was released in 1949 and spent the remainder of his life in Ireland.
+He died in 1966.

+In 1933, he became widely known as The Officer in the Tower as he was imprisoned in the Tower of London after his first arrest.

 Early life

-Baillie-Stewart's father was Lieutenant Colonel Cron Hope Baillie Wright, an officer in the British Indian Army who served in the 62nd Punjabis during the First World War.
+Baillie-Stewart was born Norman Baillie Stewart Wright.
+His father was Lieutenant Colonel Cron Hope Baillie Wright (1875-1937) an officer in the British Indian Army who served in the 62nd Punjabis during the First World War.
 His mother was from a family with a long tradition of military service.
+His older brother, Eric Codrington Stewart Wright (1905-1987) also joined the army, and became a 2nd Lieutenant in the Loyal Regiment (North Lancashire) in 1925.

-Baillie-Stewart attended Bedford School and the Royal Military College, Sandhurst, where as a cadet, he served as an orderly to Prince Henry, a younger son of King George V.
+Wright attended Bedford School and the Britannia Royal Naval College, before attending the Royal Military College, Sandhurst, under a cadet scholarship.
+There, he served as an orderly to Prince Henry, a younger son of King George V.

-In January 1929, still a cadet, he changed his surname from Wright to Baillie-Stewart, perhaps under the belief that he was looked down upon by more senior officers.
-He graduated tenth in the order of merit and in February 1929 received a commission as a subaltern in the Seaforth Highlanders although he soon grew to dislike army life.
+In January 1929, just before he graduated, he changed his surname from Wright to Baillie-Stewart, perhaps under the belief that he was looked down upon by more senior officers.
+He graduated tenth in the order of merit and, in February 1929, received a commission as a subaltern in the Seaforth Highlanders, although he soon grew to dislike army life.

 In 1929, Baillie-Stewart was posted to the Seaforth's Second Battalion in India.
 In 1930, he saw active service on the North West Frontier, where he was reprimanded by his company commander for removing a native banner from an Afridi tribal graveyard, which aggravated tensions with local tribesmen.
 He later replaced the banner on the orders of a senior officer.

-A campaign medal was authorised for that campaign, but Baillie-Stewart did not receive it.
-The roll of recipients compiled in September 1933, after his conviction, noted against his name, "No medal, forfeited.
-Cashiered".
+A campaign medal was authorised for that campaign but Baillie-Stewart did not receive it.

 He returned to England in early 1931 after he had applied for transfer to the Royal Army Service Corps.